antiflasher/apcach/README.md

 ### Color on a custom background

-For custom composing a foreground color on a custom hackground, use `crToBg()` function:
+For custom composing a foreground color on a custom background, use `crToBg()` function:

 ```js
 import { apcach, crToBg } from "apcach";